RCmags/ADNS3080_frame_capture/README.md

 ## How to use
 Upload the arduino program to your board of choice and connect the board to the ADN3080.
 Afterwords, run _either_ the python script _or_ the processing sketch.

-- Use the processing software directly to run the sketch.
+- Use the processing IDE to run the sketch.

 - If using linux, the python script can be executed by opening a terminal in the location of the python script and running the command: